a1v0/a1v0.de/articles/software-docs-and-how-to-write-them.md

 However, docs are more than just a deliverable when handing over a project to the client.
 They're also beneficial for _you_ and your colleagues.
 Many companies use their own docs as training materials for new starters.
 Additionally, as a project grows in size, you might forget how your own project handles things that you coded two years ago.
 The docs are there to support you through that.

+> Documentation can be useful even for the author of the code.

 Bad or absent docs make life difficult for all manner of folks, including a down-the-line you.
 Trawling through source code to figure things out for yourself is an enormous drain on time&mdash;far better to guide users with docs.

 ## Why docs are a pain to write